 - Focus on same-day treatments -- and also schedule appointments the same day

 - Use personal reminders when you follow up on appointments

 - Use language that helps people value their appointment time

 - Create an end-of-day protocol to follow up

 - Offer a variety of treatment options

 - Always learn from rejection experiences

-Tracking your acceptance rate will help you understand the things you're doing well and where you can use some improvement.
+Tracking your acceptance rate will help you understand what you're doing well and where you can improve.

 BONUS: Consumer Awareness Guide to Choosing an Online Marketing Agency.
 Learn the 7 most expensive mistakes that people make when choosing an online marketing agency.

 About the Author